Unconditional Basic Income: hand out or hand in?

 More importantly though, having a basic income guarantee for me is not about receiving a hand out but an opportunity to give a hand in.
 Rather than worrying about how to pay the rent each month I would have a little more time to think, pursue creative ideas, write, help those in need, plant more urban gardens, and work on solutions to the many environmental issues plaguing our planet.

 Just think of what we could all accomplish with a little safety net like this!
-What would you do with a basic income guarantee?
+What would you do with an unconditional basic income guarantee?
 If you’re so moved, please let us know in the comment section.

 If you’re interested in further reading about policy developments in the area of universal basic income or basic income guarantee, here are a few more sites to check out: